michaelsprice/LinuxServerConfiguration/README.md

 grader ALL=(ALL) ALL
 ```

-8. Set SSH keys for grader user with ssh-keygen on local machine
+8. Create an SSH key pair for grader using the ssh-keygen tool.
-- `ssh-keygen` then enter 'grader', hit enter
+- On your local machine, `ssh-keygen` then enter 'grader', hit enter
 - `cat grader.pub` then copy the contents
 - `su - grader`
 - `mkdir .ssh`